-William W. McCarten, age 69, first became one of our directors in August 2011.
+William W. McCarten, age 72, first became one of our directors in August 2011.
 Since 2004, Mr. McCarten has served as Chairman of the board of directors of DiamondRock Hospitality Company (NYSE: DRH) ("DiamondRock"), a lodging-focused Real Estate Investment Trust he founded in 2004 and that went public in 2005.
 DiamondRock owns several high-quality hotels throughout the United States and has assets of approximately \$3 billion.
 Mr. McCarten served as Chief Executive Officer of DiamondRock from its inception until September 2008.
 Mr. McCarten serves as a member of the board of directors of Marriott Vacations Worldwide Corporation (NYSE: VAC), a leader in the timeshare industry with a global portfolio of resorts in popular destinations.
 From 2001 through 2003, Mr. McCarten was President of the Marriott Services Group of Marriott International, Inc. (NYSE: MAR).
 Prior to that position, Mr. McCarten served as President and Chief Executive Officer of HMSHost Corporation.
-Mr. McCarten was an accountant with Arthur Andersen & Co. from 1970 to 1979.
+Mr. McCarten served in a number of senior financial positions at Marriott International, Inc. from 1979 through 1992 and was an accountant with Arthur Andersen & Co. from 1970 to 1979.

-- Leadership Experience-Founder and Chairman of DiamondRock; member of the boards of directors of DiamondRock and Marriott Vacations Worldwide Corporation; former Chief Executive Officer of DiamondRock; former President of Marriott Services Group; former President and Chief Executive Officer of HMSHost Corporation. - Financial Experience-served as accountant with Arthur Andersen & Co.; served as Vice President and Corporate Controller of Marriott International, Inc. - Industry Experience-significant knowledge of our industry as Chief Executive Officer of a company that successfully combined both restaurants and retail shops under the same roof.
+- Leadership Experience Founder and Chairman of DiamondRock; member of the boards of directors of DiamondRock and Marriott Vacations Worldwide Corporation; former Chief Executive Officer of DiamondRock; former President of Marriott Services Group; former President and Chief Executive Officer of HMSHost Corporation. - Financial Experience served as accountant with Arthur Andersen & Co.; served as Vice President and Corporate Controller of Marriott International, Inc. - Industry Experience significant knowledge of our industry as Chief Executive Officer of a company that successfully combined both restaurants and retail shops under the same roof.

-Coleman H. Peterson, age 70, first became one of our directors in June 2011.
-Mr. Peterson is President and Chief Executive Officer of Hollis Enterprises, LLC, the human resources consulting firm he founded in 2004 following his retirement from Wal-Mart Stores, Inc. (NYSE: WMT), where he served as Chief People Officer from 1994 to 2004.
-Mr. Peterson serves on the board of directors of J.B.
-Hunt Transport Services, Inc. (Nasdaq: JBHT).
-Mr. Peterson also served as a director of Build-A-Bear Workshop, Inc. (NYSE: BBW) until 2018.
+Coleman H. Peterson, age 73, first became one of our directors in June 2011.
+Mr. Peterson is President and Chief Executive Officer of Hollis Enterprises, LLC, the human resources consulting firm he founded in 2004 following his retirement from WalMart Inc. (NYSE: WMT), where he served as Chief People Officer from 1994 to 2004.
+Mr. Peterson served on the board of directors of J.B.
+Hunt Transport Services, Inc. (Nasdaq: JBHT) until April 2020 and as a director of Build-A-Bear Workshop, Inc. (NYSE: BBW) until 2018.

-- Leadership Experience-Founder, President, and Chief Executive Officer of Hollis Enterprises, LLC; member of the Nominating and Corporate Governance Committee of the board of directors of J.B.
-Hunt Transport Services, Inc. and, previously, the Nominating and Corporate Governance Committee of Build-A-Bear Workshop, Inc.; extensive executive compensation and succession planning expertise as the Chairman of the Executive Committee of J.B.
-Hunt Transport Services, Inc. and, previously, the Compensation Committee of Build-A-Bear Workshop, Inc. - Industry Experience-developed significant retail industry experience and knowledge as Chief People Officer for Wal-Mart Stores, Inc., where he had the distinction of being the chief human resources officer of the world's largest private workforce.
+- Leadership Experience Founder, President, and Chief Executive Officer of Hollis Enterprises, LLC; previously served as a member of the Nominating and Corporate Governance Committees of the board of directors of J.B.
+Hunt Transport Services, Inc. and of Build-A-Bear Workshop, Inc.; extensive executive compensation and succession planning expertise as the former Chairman of the Compensation Committees of both J.B.
+Hunt Transport Services, Inc. and Build-A-Bear Workshop, Inc. - Industry Experience developed significant retail industry experience and knowledge as Chief People Officer for Wal-Mart Stores, Inc., where he had the distinction of being the chief human resources officer of the world's largest private workforce.